Azure/azure-sdk/docs/typescript/design.md

 {% include requirement/MUST id="ts-lro-progress-reporting" %} expose a progress reporting mechanism to the consumer if the service reports progress as part of the polling operation.
 Language-dependent guidelines will present additional guidance on how to expose progress reporting in this case.

-{% include draft.html content="Long-running operations will use the <code>@azure/core-lro</code> package, which is an abstration that provides the above requirements" %}
+{% include draft.html content="Long-running operations will use the <code>@azure/core-lro</code> package, which is an abstraction that provides the above requirements" %}

+TODO: If this is largely implemented for the API Designer, please include an example of how to use the Azure Core type in the public API.
+It would be ideal to remove guidelines where the requirement has already been addressed for the API Designer in the type.

 TODO: Please add a section on conditional request methods.